Robert J. Van de Graaff: Biography

-Robert Jemison Van de Graaff was born in the Jemison-Van de Graaff Mansion in Tuscaloosa, Alabama to Adrian Sebastian "Bass" Van de Graaff and Minnie Cherokee Jemison.
-Robert's great grandfather was Robert Jemison Jr. His father Adrian was a circuit judge who had been a substitute on Yale University's football team of 1880.
-His father was of Dutch descent.
+Robert Jemison Van de Graaff was born on December 20, 1901, at the Jemison–Van de Graaff Mansion in Tuscaloosa, Alabama, the son of Adrian Sebastian "Bass" Van de Graaff and Minnie Cherokee Jemison.
+His great-grandfather was Robert Jemison Jr. His father, a circuit judge, was of Dutch descent.

-His three older brothers Adrian, Jr., Hargrove, and William were all All-Southern college football players for the Alabama Crimson Tide.
+His three older brothers, Adrian, Hargrove and William, were All-Southern college football players for the Alabama Crimson Tide.
 William was known as "Bully" and was Alabama's first All-American.

-In Tuscaloosa, Robert received his B.S. in mathematics (1922) and M.S. in mechanical engineering (1923) from The University of Alabama where he was a member of The Castle Club (later became Mu Chapter of Theta Tau).
+Van de Graaff received a B.S. in Mathematics in 1922 and an M.S. in Mechanical Engineering in 1923 from The University of Alabama, where he was a founding member of The Castle Club (later became Mu chapter of Theta Tau).

-After a year working for the Alabama Power Company, Van de Graaff attended the Marie Curie lectures at the Sorbonne in 1925.
-During 1926, he earned a second B.S. at Oxford University by a Rhodes Scholarship, completing his D.Phil. under John Sealy Townsend at Oxford University in 1928.
+After a year working for the Alabama Power Company, Van de Graaff attended Marie Curie's lectures at the Sorbonne in France in 1925.
+The following year, he earned his second B.S. from the University of Oxford in England by a Rhodes Scholarship, and received his Ph.D. under J. S. E. Townsend in 1928.

-Van de Graaff was the inventor of the Van de Graaff generator, a device which produces high voltages.
-During 1929, he developed his first such generator, producing 80,000 volts.
-By 1933, he had constructed a larger generator generating 7 million volts.
+Van de Graaff was the inventor of the Van de Graaff generator, a device that produces high voltages.
+In 1929, he developed his first such generator, producing 80,000 volts.
+By 1933, he had constructed a larger generator generating 7 million volts, working together with his doctoral student John Trump.
+Van de Graaf was granted his first patent in 1935.

-Van de Graaff spent 1929-1931 at Princeton, became a National Research Fellow, and from 1931 to 1934 a research associate of the Massachusetts Institute of Technology.
-He became an associate professor in 1934 (staying there until 1960).
-He was awarded the Elliott Cresson Medal in 1936.
+In 1929, Van de Graaff became a National Research Fellow at Princeton University.
+In 1931, he became a Research Associate at the Massachusetts Institute of Technology.
+In 1934, he was appointed Associate Professor of Physics, a position he held until 1960.

 During World War II, Van de Graaff was director of the High Voltage Radiographic Project.
-After World War II, he co-initiated the High Voltage Engineering Corporation (HVEC) with John G. Trump.
+After World War II, he co-initiated the High Voltage Engineering Corporation (HVEC) with John Trump.
 During the 1950s he invented the insulating-core transformer, producing high-voltage direct current.
 He also developed tandem generator technology.

-The American Physical Society awarded him the T. Bonner prize (1965) for the development of electrostatic accelerators.

-Van de Graaff died on January 16, 1967, in Boston, Massachusetts.
+Van de Graaff died on January 16, 1967, in Boston, Massachusetts, at the age of 65.

-In the year that he died, the progressive rock band Van der Graaf Generator was formed, named after him, notwithstanding the spelling errors.
-Furthermore, a crater on the far side of the moon is named after him.
+The year that he died, the progressive rock band Van der Graaf Generator was formed, named after him (notwithstanding the spelling errors).
+Van de Graaff crater on the far side of the Moon is named after him.